-Our antenna farm includes a steerable 8 Circle Vertical Receive Array for the low-bands and we decided to create two separate appearances of this antenna on our switching matrix.
+Our antenna farm includes a steerable 8 Circle Vertical Receive Array for the low-bands, and we decided to create two separate appearances of this antenna on our switching matrix.
 This approach allows two different transceivers to use the receive antenna at the same time.
-Doing this involves splitting the incoming signal from the receive antenna using a 2-port Splitter from DX Engineering.
-We also decided to include a pair of Low-Noise Amplifiers (LNAs) to boost the signals coming from the splitter before feeding the received signals to our antenna switching matrix.
-The Splitter and LNAs are 75 ohm devices.
-The signals are passed through a pair of 75 ohm to 50 ohm transformers from Wilson to match their 75 ohm impedance to our 50 ohm antenna switching system and feed lines.
-The LNAs are controlled by the SMD(s) which have the associated receive antenna connection selected at any given time.
+This involves splitting the incoming signal from the receive antenna using a 2-port Splitter from DX Engineering.
+We also decided to include a pair of Low-Noise Amplifiers (LNAs) to boost the signals from the splitter before feeding the received signals to our antenna switching matrix.
+The Splitter and LNAs are 75-ohm devices.
+The signals are passed through a pair of 75-ohm to 50-ohm transformers from Wilson to match their 75-ohm impedance to our 50-ohm antenna switching system and feed lines.
+The SMD(s) control the LNAs, which have the associated receive antenna connection selected at any given time.
 This way, an operator can turn off the LNA at their SMD if they don’t need the extra amplification.

 All of this antenna switching requires quite a number of microHAM control boxes.
 We are also planning to terminate our 8 Circle Receive Antenna’s control lines at this point in our system.
-The receive antenna requires control leads to steer its direction and a sequencer capability to insure that its is not damaged by strong signals from other nearby transmit antennas.
-The microHAM system handles these functions easily via a combination of RELAY10 and RELAY6 control boxes which are the units in the upper row in the picture above.
+The receive antenna requires control leads to steer its direction and a sequencer capability to ensure it is not damaged by strong signals from other nearby transmit antennas.
+The microHAM system handles these functions easily via a combination of RELAY10 and RELAY6 control boxes, the units in the upper row in the picture above.
 These boxes also control the two receive LNAs.

-With these steps done, we need to complete the hookups of our Switchable Band Pass Filters and our amplifiers to their associated SMDs.
+With these steps done, we must complete the hookups of our Switchable Band Pass Filters and amplifiers to their associated SMDs.
 With that done, we can begin moving the feed lines for our antennas and radios over to the system.
 This will be the topic of our next article.
 For more information on our automation project, you might want to look at these articles:

 - Station Automation Part 1 – microHAM SO2R And System Design